Deftsalt-debug/Krishnendu_phase2/picoCTF/Crypto.md

 This program essentially undoes whatever the custom encryption did to generate the cipher.

 ## Notes
 This was quite straightforward, none to note here.
-Had to research a good chunk into XOR cpihers and reverse-engineering the code.
-Once again my biggest issue here was the trial and error in making the code.
+Had to research a good chunk into XOR ciphers and reverse-engineering the code.
+Once again my biggest issue here was the trial and error in compiling the code.

 ## References
 https://www.geeksforgeeks.org/python/get-the-logical-xor-of-two-variables-in-python/